 Laurel Hill Association of Stockbridge, Massachusetts, founded in 1853, is the oldest existing village improvement society in the United States.
 The organization's purpose is to do “such things as shall serve to improve the quality of life and of the environment in the town of Stockbridge.”
 Activities include maintaining Association properties, planting trees and flowers, and cooperating with town authorities and other organizations for community welfare.

-Denny Alsop, River Advocate, will be the guest speaker at The Laurel Hill Association’s Annual Meeting, to be held on Wednesday, January 18, at 7:00 pm in the Stockbridge Library’s Bement Room.
+Denny Alsop, River Advocate, was the guest speaker at The Laurel Hill Association’s Annual Meeting, held on Wednesday, January 18, at 7:00 pm in the Stockbridge Library’s Bement Room.
 Denny will present The Housatonic to Boston: A Paddler’s Story.

 The Laurel Hill Association and Stockbridge Land Trust (SLT) are launching our second annual free photo contest.
 Anyone can submit up to ten photos of Stockbridge landscapes (or closeups!), in any season, by March 31, 2017 – including photos taken before now.